wp-plugins/woocommerce-table-rates/readme.txt

 == Description ==

 This plugin will allow you to create two tables of shipping rates ( one for domestic orders and one for international ).
 These rates are based on the total order price in your cart.
 You can specify which countries are local and which countries you want to be able to use this shipping method.

+I have also created a premium version of this plugin that ill allow you to choose any number of countries and allows a greater level of customization.
+Find it at <a href="https://wp-ronin.com/downloads/woocommerce-premium-table-rate-shipping/">wp-ronin.com/downloads/woocommerce-premium-table-rate-shipping/</a>

 = A big thanks to our Translators =
 * Swedish: Emil @ <a href="http://profiles.wordpress.org/mr3k/" target="_blank">mr3k</a>